SuperOfficeDocs/superoffice-docs/docs/email/mailgun/overview.md

 ### How to configure your CRM Online site to use your own SMTP (outgoing) mail server?

-Get in contact with our support and they will help you to get it configured.
+Contact our support directly, and they will help you to get it configured.

 **Access to your SMTP server from Online servers:**